Skip to content

 Does Zenger News have a political bias?

-No. We do not promote any set of policies, actions or ideologies.
-Zenger is an open platform that uses unique technology to allow thousands of reporters, editors, photographers and videographers to contribute freely from around the world.
-Our journalists are not selected by our editors, and do not have to adhere to any ideology or perspective — as long as they are committed to telling the truth and accurately portraying competing perspectives on the conflicts that divide our world.
-Our pending verification software, for which we are seeking patents, ensures that sources are named and not quoted out of context.
+No. We do not promote any set of policies, actions, or ideologies.
+Zenger is an open platform that uses unique technology to allow thousands of reporters, editors, photographers, and videographers to contribute freely from around the world.
+Our journalists are not selected by our editors or our executives, and do not have to adhere to any ideology or perspective — they are committed to telling the truth and accurately portraying competing perspectives on the conflicts that divide our world.
 We believe news needs to be compelling, thoughtful, and trustworthy.

 Who determines the Editorial direction of Zenger News?